Board

 Short CV

-Chris has varied background in early stage technology companies having previously been Chief Scientist at AIM listed startup Microemissive Displays developing OLED on CMOS devices for virtual reality applications, as well as tenures with Forth Dimension Displays designing ferroelectric liquid crystal on silicon micro-displays, and involved with multiple spin-out projects including with the University of St Andrews, Strathclyde University, and the Technische Universität Berlin.
+Chris has varied background in technology companies having previously been Chief Scientist at AIM listed startup Microemissive Displays developing OLED on CMOS devices for AR/VR applications, as well as tenures with Forth Dimension Displays designing ferroelectric liquid-crystal-on-silicon micro-displays, and involved with multiple spin-out projects including with the University of St Andrews, Strathclyde University, and the Technische Universität Berlin.
+Chris has a first class degree and Ph.D from Imperial College, London and has focused his career on working with early stage technology and strategic corporate development.

 He was elected into the EMVA Board of Directors by the General Assembly 2018 in Dubrovnik, Croatia, and in January 2020 he took over the post of EMVA President.